7.4 Healthy lifestyles and healthy nutrition

 Health factor is a teacher’s tool kit developed as part of a healthy lifestyle project with kindergarten classes.
 This was designed to assist Kindergarten teachers with teaching their pupils the importance of healthy eating and physical activity, encouraging them to learn to make healthy life choices and better their chances of becoming active healthy adults.

 Over a decade ago the Food and beverage standards for school tuckshops were introduced.
-Adapted from the report of the Task Force for Appropriate School Nutrition Environments, and revised by the Home Economics Seminar Centre staff, these stipulate lists of permissible foods and drinks, and prohibited foods and drinks, as well as nutrient based guidelines for food and drink providers.
-While the implementation of the standards is mandatory only in state-run schools, this can, and should be scaled up for full implementation also by church and private schools.
+Adapted from the report of the Task Force for Appropriate School Nutrition Environments, and revised by the Home Economics Seminar Centre staff, these stipulate lists of permissible foods and drinks, and prohibited foods and drinks, as well as nutrient-based guidelines for food and drink providers.
+While the implementation of the standards is mandatory only in state-run schools, this can and should be scaled up for full implementation also by the church and private schools.

 Malta is also part of another Joint action initiative called Chrodis Plus, a three-year initiative (2017-2020) led by the Institute of Health Carlos III and is being funded by the European Commission and the participating parties.
 The initiatives on chronic diseases should build on four cornerstones: